EvoGroupTN/gitlab-ai-co-reviewer/README.md

 3. After saving, the app will load your assigned merge requests.
 4. Click on a merge request to view its changed files.
 5. Select files you want to review by checking the checkboxes.
+6. Use the AI review feature to get automated code suggestions and improvements.

 ## Creating a GitLab Personal Access Token